The best 55-inch 4K TVs for 2024: OLED, QLED and more TVs for all budgets

 The best 55-inch TVs also offer the widest range of pricing and screen technology options – it's where you'll find the best OLED TVs and mini-LED high-end options, affordable QLED, and super-budget standard LED TVs.
 This is because it's such a popular size – almost everything in our guide to the best TVs has a 55-inch option.

-This can mean that shopping among the best 55-inch TVs can feel overwhelming, but a) we're here to help whittle it down to the most worthwhile, and b) this fierce competition means you tend to find fantastic discounts on 55-inch TVs a lot of the year, as companies battle to stand out.
-We've reviewed every one of the TVs here ourselves, and the list is based on comparing them to the competition and suggesting only the better options, balancing performance against price.
+This means that choosing the best 55-inch TV for you can feel overwhelming, but a) we're here to help whittle it down to the most worthwhile, and b) this fierce competition means you tend to find fantastic discounts on 55-inch TVs a lot of the year, as companies battle to stand out.
+We've tested and reviewed every one of the TVs here ourselves, and the list is based on comparing them to the competition and suggesting only the better options when balancing performance against price.

 That means we have some older models here – after price cuts since their launch, they might now be the best bang for buck, even when newer models have launched.
 Gamers will be happy to find that most of the best gaming TVs come in 55-inch sizes too.